AdobeDocs/experience-manager-64.en/help/assets/scene7.md

 ![chlimage_1-236](assets/chlimage_1-236.png)

 The text reflects the name of the currently logged in user.
-You can reset the text back to the original value by clicking **Reset **next to the field.
+You can reset the text back to the original value by clicking **[!UICONTROL Reset]** next to the field.

 ![chlimage_1-237](assets/chlimage_1-237.png)